ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 * Some consider it acceptable (if unfortunate) that `a . b` and `a.b` have different meanings in this proposal, but believe that assigning three distinct meanings to `a . b`, `a .b`, and `a.b` is just too confusing.
 * Looking at that existing implementation of GHC, supporting `(.b)` is less changes that supporting `.b` alone.
 While the implementation complexity is not a reason for picking one over the other, the existing grammar of the compiler can give hints about what logically follows.

-### Should punning be extended to updates?
+### 7.8 Should punning be extended to updates?

 Originally this proposal included `a{foo.bar}` to mean `a{foo.bar = bar}`, but that seemed to confuse everyone, so has been removed.

-## Unresolved issues
+## 8. Unresolved issues

-In this proposal we pick `.field` to be the syntax for selector functions, however, there are also good reasons (listed [in this proposal](#which-syntax-should-be-chosen-for-selector-functions)) to require brackets, namely `(.field)`.
+In this proposal we pick `.field` to be the syntax for selector functions, however, there are also good reasons (listed [in this proposal](#77-which-syntax-should-be-chosen-for-selector-functions)) to require brackets, namely `(.field)`.
 While resolved, we consider it worth the committee's deliberation as to which is preferable.
 Neither author is opposed to either outcome.

-## Implementation Plan
+## 9. Implementation Plan

+### 9.1 Prototype

+To gain confidence these changes integrate as expected [a prototype](https://gitlab.haskell.org/shayne-fletcher-da/ghc/tree/record-dot-syntax-alt) was produced that parses and desugars forms directly in the parser.
+For confirmation, we _do not_ view desugaring in the parser as the correct implementation choice, but it provides a simple mechanism to pin down the changes without going as far as adding additional AST nodes or type checker rules.
+The prototype is sufficiently rich enough to "do the right thing" with [this test file](https://gitlab.haskell.org/shayne-fletcher-da/ghc/raw/record-dot-syntax-alt/record-dot-syntax-tests/Test.hs).

+*[An earlier version of this proposal came with a different [prototype](https://gitlab.haskell.org/shayne-fletcher-da/ghc/commits/record-dot-syntax).
+That prototype differs from the current state of this proposal in that "naked field selectors" are deemed illegal and field selections with white-space are legal e.g. `f .x .y` is `f.x.y`.
+These differences lead to a somewhat different parsing scheme than the one presented here]*

+### 9.2 Who will provide an implementation?

 If accepted, the proposal authors would be delighted to provide an implementation.
 Implementation depends on the implementation of [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) and [the `NoFieldSelectors` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0160-no-toplevel-field-selectors.rst).